magneticio/vamp.io/content/documentation/installation/v0.9.5/dcos.md

 }
 ```

 Note that the `VAMP_DB_URL` needs to contain the `${namespace}` string interpolation.
 The `VAMP_DB_CREATE_URL` needs to connect either to the default database or in the case of MySQL no database needs to be specified.
 From that JDBC URI the needed Vamp database will be created.
-For different examples of other supported relational databases see [configuration reference](/documentation/configure/v0.9.5/configuration-reference/).
+For different examples of other supported relational databases or in-memory only persistence see [configuration reference](/documentation/configure/v0.9.5/configuration-reference/).

 This service definition will download our Vamp container and spin it up in your DC/OS cluster on a private node in bridge networking mode.
 It will also configure the apporiate labels for the AdminRouter to expose the UI through DC/OS, as well as an internal VIP for other applications to talk to Vamp, adjusting some defaults to work inside DC/OS, and finally a health check for monitoring.